 Ensuring that the BSI Congress is inclusive is extremely important to us.
 This year, we have launched a new grant scheme for those who have caring responsibilities at home, whether this is looking after children or older members of the family, or those that need carers themselves.
 This grant is intended to go towards the cost of the attendee’s care arrangements during the time they are attending BSI Congress.
 The grants will be worth up to £300 each and you will need to be a BSI member to apply.

 Full information about this scheme and an application form is available on the main BSI website at www.immunology.org/grants-and-prizes/bsi-congress-2019-carers-grant.

-The deadline for application is midday on 11 October 2019.
+The deadline for applications to this grant scheme is Friday 11 October 2019.
 Any applications received after this time cannot be accepted.

 Children and babies at Congress sessions